 PROJECT 8 Facilities for Young People Lead Partner: Joint Councils Commitee/ Bridport Town Council Support will be given to projects and actions that provide new or upgraded community facilities for young people where needs are confirmed through community support and/or research.
 For example an Indoor Skate Park.
 Support the youth and community centre to a point where it is seen as a compelling offer for the young people in the neighbourhood area.
-PROJECT 9 Additional Allotments Lead Partner: BADAS (Bridport and District Support will be given to proposals for additional allotments in response to demand, where suitable sites can be identified.
-Allotment Society) Economy & Employment PROJECT 10 A Timber Fabrication Facility Lead Partner: Wessex Community Assets Support will be given to proposals for the development of a timber fabrication facility in the neighbourhood plan area to drive greater use of locally sourced timber and support innovation in local construction projects.
+PROJECT 9 Additional Allotments Lead Partner: BADAS (Bridport and District Allotment Society) Support will be given to proposals for additional allotments in response to demand, where suitable sites can be identified.
+Economy & Employr nent PROJECT 10 A Timber Fabrication Facility Lead Partner: Wessex Community Assets Support will be given to proposals for the development of a timber fabrication facility in the neighbourhood plan area to drive greater use of locally sourced timber and support innovation in local construction projects.
 The fabrication facility would offer access to specialised timber fabrication technology, with training and apprenticeship opportunities to support and encourage young entrants to the building trade.
 Access & Movement PROJECT 11 Land Use and Transport Study Lead Partner: Town Centre Working Group Commission a study of the relationship between land-use and transport (including walking and cycling) within the neighbourhood plan area to inform improvements to the infrastructure for accessing the Centre of Bridport and movement within it by sustainable modes and to inform planning of public transport provision.
 PROJECT 12 Community Bus Schemes Lead Partner: WATAG (Western Area Transport Advisory Group) Support will be given to community led transport solutions where they can demonstrate local community support and can demonstrate both low carbon and economic viability.

-Housing PROJECT 13 Community Led Housing Lead Partner: Joint Councils Commitee Enable and support Community Land Trusts, self-build and other innovative projects that provide genuinely affordable and social housing by carrying out a study to analyse, assess and report on: The social and sustainability pros and cons of such developments in all their forms.
+PROJECT 13 Footpath and Cycle path maintenance Lead Partner: Joint Councils Commitee Developer contributions will be sought towards the costs of maintaining and improving the network of footpaths and cycle paths within the neighbourhood plan area.
+Housing PROJECT 14 Community Led Housing Lead Partner: Joint Councils Commitee Enable and support Community Land Trusts, self-build and other innovative projects that provide genuinely affordable and social housing by carrying out a study to analyse, assess and report on: The social and sustainability pros and cons of such developments in all their forms.
 The types of development judged most suitable for the Bridport area.
 Measures that may assist the passage of planning applications for such developments.
-PROJECT 14 New Homes Calculation Lead Partner: Joint Councils Commitee Monitor and update the basis for calculation of preferred new home numbers, sizes and tenure with a new Bridport Area Housing Database.
+PROJECT 15 New Homes Calculation Lead Partner: Joint Councils Commitee Monitor and update the basis for calculation of preferred new home numbers, sizes and tenure with a new Bridport Area Housing Database.
 Use this to update the Housing Needs Assessment and to monitor effectiveness of neighbourhood plan housing policies following each national census, and (as a minimum) at a time mid-way between censuses, setting a 5-year review cycle.
-PROJECT 15 Brownfield Register Lead Partner: Joint Councils Commitee Prepare and maintain a register of brownfield sites in the neighbourhood area including a statement on the potential for housing development and related challenges associated with developing each location.
-PROJECT 16 Housing Needs of Older People Lead Partner: Joint Councils Commitee Carry out further research and consultation to forecast the need for, and develop policies that encourage and support the delivery of, all types of housing suited to the needs of older people.
-Such a project may include: Liaison with local authorities to understand their analysis and plans Consideration of options and plans available which may include Retirement villages, Senior Co-housing, Multi Generational Homes Exploration of planning flexibility (more freedom to adapt homes) Household surveys in the neighbourhood plan area Assessment of the current supply status Viability and affordable home provision with respect to specialist housing
+PROJECT 16 Brownfield Register Lead Partner: Joint Councils Commitee Prepare and maintain a register of brownfield sites in the neighbourhood area including a statement on the potential for housing development and related challenges associated with developing each location.
+PROJECT 17 Second and Holiday Homes Lead Partner: Joint Councils Commitee Monitor the levels of second and holiday homes across the neighbourhood plan area and review the justification for a 'Primary Residence restriction' as part of the Plan review process.